-Note that in this case no page number is provided, the author and year still appear next to each other in exactly the same way as before, and the period still comes at the very end of the sentence.
-Of course, you may introduce the idea however you wish; you do not always have to start with "it has been argued..."
-Your phrasing for this sentence and the surrounding text should provide good flow and make it clear why you are including this person's idea here.
+Note that in these cases no page number is provided, the author and year still appear next to each other in exactly the same way as before, and the period still comes at the very end of the sentence.
+Of course, you may introduce the idea however you wish; your phrasing for this sentence and the surrounding text should provide good flow and make it clear why you are including this person's idea here.
 The idea, whether quoted or paraphrased, should not be left to stand alone; it should be well integrated into the text of your paper, with a clear connection to your main point, argument, or topic.

-Who and how should I cite?
+Who and How Should I Cite?

 The preceding examples are for situations in which one author is clearly named.
 However, there will be times when you wish to use content from a source with multiple authors, a source with no named author, or a source in which the author is citing another author.
 These types of situations are explained in this section.

+Two Authors.
 As you may have guessed, the in-text citation format changes slightly when there is more than one author.
-In our examples above, Everett Rogers was the only author of the book we were citing.
-However, we might also wish to include information from the book, Boxing Plato's Shadow: An Introduction to the Study of Human Communication by Michael Dues and Mary Brown, published in 2004.
+In our examples above, Cunningham was the only author of the article we were citing.
+However, suppose we wish to include information from the book, Boxing Plato's Shadow: An Introduction to the Study of Human Communication by Michael Dues and Mary Brown, published in 2004.
 In this case, you still have two options for incorporating the citation into your sentence as a paraphrase, but the formatting will differ: